RevolutionAnalytics/plyrmr/docs/tutorial.md

 ```

-What this does is providing the value of the leftmost expression as the first unnamed argument of the next function call, evaluate this combination and continue to the next operator.
-Actually, that's the default behavior, but you can specify any function argument in a complex expression to be the designated one with the special name `.`.
-Rather than arguing over which style is best, it's probably best to bask in the flexibility made possible by the R language and your indefatigable developers and pick the one that fits one's style or a specific situation.
+This operator provides the value of the leftmost expression as the first unnamed argument of the next function call and evaluates it.
+When multiple operators are chained, the associate to the left.
+If the first argument is not the right one, you can specify any function argument in a complex expression to be the designated one with the special name `.` as in `2 %|% sqrt(1/.)` Rather than arguing over which style is superior, it's probably best to bask in the flexibility made possible by the R language and your indefatigable developers and pick the one that fits your style or a specific situation.
 In particular, pipes can not express more complex data flows where two flows merge or one splits.
 In the following I will alternate between these three notations (nested, assignment chain and pipe operator) based on which seems the clearest.
 It should be safe to assume that each example can be translated into any of the three.

 ## Custom operations
-Another way to extend the functionality of `plyrmr` built-in data manipulation functions is to take any function that accepts a data frame in input and returns a data frame and use the function `gapply` to give it Hadoop superpowers.
+Another way to extend the functionality of `plyrmr` built-in data manipulation functions is to take any function that accepts a data frame in input and returns a data frame and use the function `gapply` to give it Hadoop powers.
 For instance, you have a function that returns the rightmost column of a data frame.
 This is not simple to achieve with the functions explored so far, but it is a quick one liner:

 ```r